-If the PYOXIDIZER\CONFIG environment variable is set, the path specified by this environment variable will be used as the location of the TOML configuration file.
+If the PYOXIDIZER_CONFIG environment variable is set, the path specified by this environment variable will be used as the location of the Starlark configuration file.

-If PYOXIDIZER\CONFIG is not set, the build will look for a pyoxidizer.toml starting in the directory of the pyembed crate and then traversing ancestor directories until a file is found.
+If PYOXIDIZER_CONFIG is not set, PyOxidizer will look for a pyoxidizer.bzl file starting in either the current working directory or from the directory containing the pyembed crate and then will traverse ancestor directories until a file is found.